 What is a Laboratory Water Bath?

-Laboratory water baths are generally used when the required temperature is below 100 ° C. For higher temperatures, alternative methods such as oil baths, silicone baths or sand baths should be used.
+Laboratory water baths are generally used when the required temperature is below 100°C. For higher temperatures, alternative methods such as oil baths, silicone baths or sand baths should be used.

-How does a Serology Water Bath Work?
+How does a Laboratory Water Bath Work?

-Water baths are used in industrial clinical laboratories, academic facilities, government research laboratories environmental applications as well as food technology and wastewater plants.
+Laboratory water baths are used in industrial clinical laboratories, academic facilities, government research laboratories environmental applications as well as food technology and wastewater plants.

-Specific uses include tissue culture applications, enzyme reaction studies, growth observation studies, coliform determinations and fermentation analysis.
+Serological water bath uses include tissue culture applications, enzyme reaction studies, growth observation studies, coliform determinations and fermentation analysis.
 Water baths are the preferred heat sources for the heating of flammable chemicals, because they do not have an open flame which prevents ignition.

 Serology refers to the scientific study of serum and other body fluids.
 In practice, the term usually refers to the diagnostic identification of antibodies in the serum which are typically formed in response to an infection, against other foreign proteins, or to one’s own proteins.
 Serologic tests measure the antibody response in an individual.